Best GPS Tracker Collars & ID Tags for Cats | Ratings & Reviews

 A microchip is not the same thing as a GPS locator chip.
 Microchips are only useful if someone finds your cat and brings it in somewhere to have the chip read.
 It will not help you locate your cat otherwise.

-What’s the difference between a dog and cat tracker?
+What’s the difference between a dog tracker and a cat tracker?

-The primary difference between a cat and dog tracker is the size and weight.
+The primary difference between a cat tracker and a dog tracker is the size and weight.

 Since the majority of dogs are larger than the majority of cat breeds, dog trackers will be bulkier, larger, and heavier than cat-specific trackers.
 This is the main reason we recommend using a tracker specifically designed for cats.

 Where can I buy a cat tracking device?